C-RH-C/crhc-cli/README.md

 I really hope this helps you.

-If you need anything else of if you are facing issues trying to use it, please let me know.
+If you need anything else of if you are facing issues trying to use it, please let me know via email or feel free to open a repository issue [here](https://github.com/C-RH-C/crhc-cli/issues)

 waldirio@redhat.com / waldirio@gmail.com